-One of the highlights of visiting Sri Lanka is to go on an elephant safari.
+One of the highlights is going on a Sri Lanka safari.
 We actually didn’t go on one because we’ve already been on one in the Masai Mara in Kenya, we just thought it wouldn’t match up and we’d be spending the whole time comparing it.
 Obviously if I hadn’t seen elephants before in the wild, I would have 100% done it.

 Here’s what I learnt:

-Yala is the most popular National Park to see them although the busiest too.
+Yala in Sri Lankais the most popular National Park to see them although the busiest too.
 We spoke to one couple who said that there were 50 trucks behind them all waiting to get into the park when it opened.
 They said it wasn’t too bad when they got in there and even saw 2 leopards as well.

 Udadwale – this is another popular park to see the elephants and is usually done after people have visited Ella.
 I know this is a really busy park but I can’t provide any more info on it as we didn’t meet a lot of people who went there.

 Minneriya (near Dambulla) – There’s another national park near Dambulla and we met a girl in Maldives who told us that she went there and it was amazing with hardly any other tourists because most go to the two above.
 We were going to go and it would have cost us only US$30 each for the entrance fee.